Skip to main content

 Location: Philadelphia, PA

-Academics: Penn features 4 undergraduate schools: The College of Arts and Sciences, The School of Engineering and Applied Science, the School of Nursing, and the Wharton School of Business.
 The School of Nursing and the Wharton School set Penn apart from other Ivies, which tend to focus more on a liberal arts education.
-The College of Arts and Science’s curriculum requires instruction both in various disciplines as well as specific skill sets, evidencing Penn’s emphasis on a practical, worldly education.
+The College of Arts and Sciences’ curriculum requires instruction in various disciplines as well as specific skill sets, demonstrating Penn’s focus on a practical, worldly education.

 Princeton University